 But after this game, all that may be gone.
 I wouldn’t blame her if she never wanted to watch again.
 I’m not sure I can.
 This one will take a long time to get over.

+But of course I will.
 The great thing about baseball is that they play every day.
 Tomorrow Folty takes the hill.
 He’d better go 9.